-- 18. Voltmeter 28.5 ±0.5 volts. - 19.
-FADEC Reset Test fluctuations on gauges
+- 19. Voltmeter 28.5 ±0.5 volts. - 20.
+FADEC Reset Test fluctuations on gauges. - 21.
+FLIGHT INSTR circuit breaker switches (3) (if installed) DG, ATT and TURN (on).

 This document is private and confidential and is supplied on the express condition that it is not to be used for any purpose or copied or communicated to any other person without written permission from Eagle Copters Ltd.